What is eARC and how to set on Samsung Smart TV?

 • eARC is only activated when HDMI-eARC Mode is turned on.

 You will need to enable HDMI-CEC protocols in the Settings Menu on your TV.
 Samsung TVs call the HDMI-CEC protocol Anynet+.
-Anynet+ allows you to use the TV remote to control external devices and listen to TV sound through a soundbar (receiver) connected via HDMI-ARC or eARC
+Anynet+ allows you to use the TV remote to control external devices and listen to TV sound through a soundbar (receiver) connected via HDMI-ARC or eARC.

-Navigate to All Settings
+1 Navigate to Settings and then All Settings

-3 Select Connection and then External Device Manager
+3 Select External Device Manager

-Select General & Privacy then External Device Manager
+Select External Device Manager

 If there is a problem with the ARC/eARC operation, first remove all external devices (STB,OTT devices, etc.) connected to the TV, then try playing again.
 Some external devices may not properly comply with HDMI connection specifications, which may cause problems.